MrFr3di/SmartPipe-Core/docs/configuration.md

 model is completion-based: the runtime records each envelope completion and does not run a background sampling loop or periodic timer.
-Retry attempts remain observable through retry metrics and events, but retry counts are not adaptive admission signals in `2.1.0`.
+Retry attempts remain observable through retry metrics and events, but retry counts are not adaptive admission signals.

 | Option | Default | Notes |
 |---|---:|---|